Vita

 Unter seinen vielen Rollen hat Hochmair mit dem Monolog „Jedermann Reloaded“ nach Hugo von Hofmannsthals Drama „Jedermann“ große Aufmerksamkeit erregt.
 In dieser One-Man-Show übernimmt er mehr als 20 Rollen, musikalisch unterstützt von seiner Rockband „Die Elektrohand Gottes“.

-Für seine sensible und intensive Darstellung der männlichen Hauptrolle in „Kater“ von Händl Klaus erhielt er 2017 den Schauspielerpreis auf der Diagonale, in Graz.
+Für seine sensible und intensive Darstellung der männlichen Hauptrolle in „Kater“ von Händl Klaus erhielt er 2017 den Schauspielerpreis auf der Diagonale in Graz.
 Sein internationales Kinodebüt feierte Hochmair in der Produktion „Candelaria“ von J.H.
-Hinestroza, der 2016 in Kuba entstand.
+Hinestroza, die 2016 in Kuba entstand.

-Aus dem deutschen und österreichischen Fernsehen ist Philipp Hochmair spätestens seit dem großem Erfolg der Serie „Vorstadtweiber“ (2015 – 2021) nicht mehr wegzudenken, in der er über 6 Staffeln grandios einen zynischen homosexuellen Politiker verkörperte.
-In der 3.
-Staffel der hochgelobten ARD-Serie „Charité“ (2021) übernahm er die Rolle des österreichischen Gerichtsmediziners Professor Prokop und bewies hier erneut seine darstellerische Vielfalt.
+Aus dem deutschen und österreichischen Fernsehen ist Philipp Hochmair spätestens seit dem großen Erfolg der Serie „Vorstadtweiber“ (2015 – 2021) nicht mehr wegzudenken, in der er über sechs Staffeln grandios einen zynischen homosexuellen Politiker verkörperte.
+In der dritten Staffel der hochgelobten ARD-Serie „Charité“ (2021) übernahm er die Rolle des österreichischen Gerichtsmediziners Professor Prokop und bewies hier erneut seine darstellerische Vielfalt.

 English